ramiabukhader/DataScience/README.md

 # DataScience
- This repository consist of all data science models I have learned and built, starts with linear regression models to deep learning models
+ This repository consist of data science models I have learned and built.